microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityproviderbase-availableprovidertypes.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieves all identity provider types available in a directory.
+Get all identity providers supported in a directory.

 ## Permissions